Portugal's Diogo Jota to miss World Cup through injury - WHIZ News

 “He knew it when we carried him off the pitch.
 At that moment he knew already it was a serious one and it could be pretty impactful for his World Cup dreams.”

-Jota was an expected starter for Portugal in a World Cup group that includes Ghana, South Korea and Uruguay.
+Jota was an expected starter for Portugal in a group that includes Ghana, South Korea and Uruguay.
+He has never played at a World Cup.

+“After such a good night at Anfield, mine ended in the worst way!
+In the last minute one of my dreams collapsed,” Jota wrote on Twitter on Tuesday.
+“I will be one more supporting from the outside, club and country, and fighting to be back as soon as possible.”

 The World Cup starts on Nov.
-20 and Portugal begins in Group H four days later.
+20 and Portugal begins in Group H four days later against Ghana.

 Portugal also lost winger Pedro Neto last week because of an ankle injury on club duty for Wolverhampton that requires surgery.